goldenwaffle21/BookTaggingProject/README.md

 * View all of the tags other users have given to the book(s) you searched for.
 * Add or remove tags from a book, permanently storing the change in a database.

+To Do:
+* Currently throws an exception if you try to remove a tag that doesn't exist; need to fix.
+* Alphabetize when displaying a book's tags.

 ## Getting Started

 https://github.com/goldenwaffle21/BookTaggingProject.git